aldrienht/weather-api/Documentation.md

 This is a simple Weather API application made using Ruby on Rails with OpenWeatherMap API.
 The purpose of this app is to quickly get the weather information of specific "city" around the world.

-Beyond the basic use case of retrieving weather information for a specific city, your simple Weather API can be utilized for various purposes.
+Beyond the basic use case of retrieving weather information for a specific city, this simple Weather API can be utilized for various purposes.
 Here are some additional use cases:
   1. Weather Notifications
     Provide users with the ability to subscribe to weather notifications for specific cities.
 Notifications can be sent via email, mobile push notifications, or even SMS.
   2. Weather Widgets